Underwood-Inc/async-js-patterns/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the OpenRAIL License - see the [LICENSE](LICENSE) file for details.
+This license is specifically designed for AI-assisted content and promotes responsible AI development while maintaining open-source principles.

 ## 🙏 Acknowledgments